AntoineBalaine/perken-reaper-scripts/README.md

 `$REAPERPATH/Scripts/perken/realearn/lua_mapper/MFT_map_selected_fx_in_visible_fx_chain.lua`
 ##### HOW TO USE:
-  - have a realearn instance with the Midi fighter's preset loaded in the main compartment.
+  - have a realearn instance on the current track with the Midi fighter's preset loaded in the controller compartment.
+  - open the FXchain
   - select some FX in current chain,
   - focus the arrange view,
   - call the script